 Creating a full-fledged interactive application or program using a high-level programming language could be daunting if you write the code from scratch.
 Using a library, however, could make this task easier.
 If you are developing a C++ project, here we have come up with a list of the best C++ libraries for you.

 Every high-level programming language allows a developer to leverage the code of another developer.
 This feature helps a programming language community to grow when more and more developers come together and share their code.
-C++ is one of the oldest programming languages.
+Among all, C++ is one of the oldest high-level as well as low-level object-oriented programming languages.

 What is a (Code) Library?

-A library is a collection of pre-written code, which includes pre-written classes, functions, methods, etc. We can use libraries in our program to enhance the program functionality without jotting down all the code from scratch.
+A library is a collection of pre-written code, which includes pre-written classes, functions, methods, etc. It consists of various modules to accomplish different tasks.
+In simple terms, a library is a pre-developed, compiled, and tested code that lets developers accelerate their development process without the need to write code from the ground up.
+We need to import libraries into our program to enhance the program functionality without jotting down all the code from scratch.

 10 Top C++ Libraries